zaRizk7/reservasi-pasien-klinik/README.md

     <li>Using Bootstrap</li>
     <li>Data from database loaded as JSON</li>
   <ol>
-  <a href="https://github.com/zaRizk7/reservasi-pasien-klinik/tree/siap-submit">Click to chech for the finished version</a>
 </p>
+<a href="https://github.com/zaRizk7/reservasi-pasien-klinik/tree/siap-submit">Click to check the finished version</a>